gabrielmirea/Proiect-Final-Testare-Manuala/Manual_Testing_Project_For_<Application_Name>.md

 <li> Compliance with deadlines
 <li> Running at least 90% of the tests
-Completion of test documentation
+<li> Completion of test documentation
-Identification and mitigation of product risks Completing the documentation of defects and their transmission
+<li> Identification and mitigation of product risks
+<li> Completing the documentation of defects and their transmission

 <h4> 1.1.4 Test scope</h4>